MoHR To Promote Personal Mobilities For PWDs - UrduPoint

 MoHR To Promote Personal Mobilities For PWDs

-Director General Ministry of Human Rights, Muhammad Arshad Thursday said the government would implement policies and programmes to promote personal mobilities of the persons with disabilities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Feb, 2020 ) :Director General Ministry of Human Rights, Muhammad Arshad Thursday said the government would implement policies and programmes to promote personal mobilities of the persons with disabilities.
+ISLAMABAD, Mar 1 (UrduPoint / Pakistan Point News - 1st Mar, 2020 ) :Director General Ministry of Human Rights, Muhammad Arshad has said the government would implement policies and programmes to promote personal mobilities of the persons with disabilities.

 Talking to APP, he said a Council established by the government for the person with disabilities would develop a guideline on removing barriers and obstacles to access in building , roads, mode of transportation, housing, hospitals, schools, workplaces, communication and information related services, park and public washrooms and get those implemented by the concerned authority and person both in public and private sector.

-He added that the Ministry of Human Rights is committed to ensure the every facility for person with disability as to normal one.
+He added that MoHR was committed to ensure the every facility for person with disability as to normal one.